Continental Policy (Japan): Actions

 Japan's first modern foreign action was the conquering of Ryukyu by the Satsuma Domain in 1879.
-However, this was not a part of a wider plan, and was done on the prerogative of the Satsuma Domain.
+However, this was not part of a wider plan, and was organised by the Satsuma Domain.
 Then, Japan won the First Sino-Japanese War and annexed Taiwan and Penghu in 1895.
-Following that, Japan built up a puppet state in Korea with the excuse of pacifying the Donghak Peasant Revolution.
+Following that, Japan created a puppet state in Korea with the excuse of suppressing the Donghak Peasant Revolution.
 Japan finally occupied Korea in 1910.

 In 1932, Japan captured Manchuria and built the puppet state of Manchukuo.
-Japan attacked China in 1937 and tried to finish the Continental Policy.
-But Japan failed to conquer China and lost in World War II, costing Japan all of her overseas land.
-This also symbolized the end of Japan's expansion and the failure of the Continental Policy.
+Japan attacked China in 1937 and attempted to complete the Continental Policy.
+Japan's failure to conquer China and its defeat in World War II cost it the entirety of its overseas territory.
+It also symbolized the end of Japan's expansion and the failure of the Continental Policy.